 Rest assured that at Meyer & Associates, we are committed to providing you with the best possible care using advanced diagnostic ultrasound techniques and a personalized treatment approach.
 Your well-being and convenience are our top priorities.

 In musculoskeletal and sports medicine, Diagnostic Ultrasound is a valuable tool that helps us find out exactly where a problem is in your body.
 During the procedure, a small device called a probe is used to create sound waves (ultrasound waves).
 We gently place the probe on the area we want to examine.

 These ultrasound waves, which you can’t hear, are sent into your body to look at the area closely.
 The probe collects information about the tissues and sends it back as electrical energy.
 The ultrasound machine then uses this information to create a detailed picture, like a photograph.

 Using Diagnostic Ultrasound, we can get precise and accurate information about your muscles, bones, tendons, and other parts of your body.
 This helps us diagnose your condition correctly and figure out the best way to treat you.
 Don’t worry, the Diagnostic Ultrasound process is painless, doesn’t involve any cutting or surgery, and provides important information to guide your care.

 How does Diagnostic Ultrasound work?

-Examples of MSK Cases performed in clinic:
+Examples of Ultrasound case studies seen in clinic: